ycrc/PIL/_episodes/03-create.md

 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
 We use it in examples because almost anyone can
 > drive it anywhere without training, but please use something more
 > powerful for real work.
-On Unix systems (such as Linux and Mac OS X),
+On Linux systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
 > [Vim](http://www.vim.org/) (both of which are take some time to learn),
 > or a graphical editor such as [Gedit](http://projects.gnome.org/gedit/).